 In 2011, the Marshall Islands became home to the world’s largest shark sanctuary.
 The RMI waters cover 768,547 square miles — nearly four times the landmass of California — in which commercial fishing of all sharks is prohibited.
 And not only is it the biggest, but a year after implentation later, its shark protections are Read More

 Despite the fact that Majuro is the country’s largest population center, with about 35,000 residents, the waters are remarkably clear and rich in sea life (especially on the ocean sides and at the main pass, Kalalin).
 If you are a certified diver/s you can charter the 25-foot sports boat Wasabi with Captain Cary Evarts (firstname.lastname@example.org or Read More

-To dive Bikini Atoll you must be in contact with either Bikini Local Government’s July Note at her email address or a representative of Indies Trader.
-The Bikini Story Bikini Atoll, which was the site of numerous atomic bombs in the 1940s and 1950s and has the world’s largest diveable wrecks, but it is not so easy Read More
+To dive Bikini Atoll you must be in contact with either Bikini Local Government or a representative of Indies Trader.
+The Bikini Story Bikini Atoll, which was the site of numerous atomic bombs in the 1940s and 1950s and has the world’s largest diveable wrecks, but it is not so easy to access these today.
+Read More